-Verification of Participation Verification of participation may be documented on a sign-in sheet or similar record.
-In the event a DSW volunteer is injured during a preauthorized training activity, documentation helps substantiate the DSW volunteer's participation.
+Verification of Participation Verification of participation may be documented on a sign-in sheet or similar record such as a digital device.
+In the event a DSW volunteer is injured during a pre-authorized training activity, documentation helps substantiate the DSW volunteer's participation.